 At first, Now-to-New was simply a blanket term covering innovation, change and problem solving work.

-No matter how the project is framed by the people involved, the purpose of any innovation, change or problem solving project is creating a shift from the way things are right NOW to a NEW reality, a new Now, in which the desired results have been accomplished.
+No matter how the project is framed by the people involved, the purpose of any innovation, change or problem solving project is bringing about a shift from the way things are right Now to a New reality, a new Now, in which the desired results have been accomplished.
 The new product or service has been launched, the change has happened or the problematic situation is a thing of the past.

 Imagine that three people meet to discuss a prospective joint project.
 Person A frames it as an innovation project.
 Person B thinks it’s a problem solving project.
 Person C considers it a change project.
 Consequently there’s no shared language, no common mental model and no collective understanding, resulting in crossed wires and the design and deployment of a suboptimal intervention.